 What We Don't Love: Might not be enough smoke at low temperatures

 Its hefty shell retains heat well, so you use fuel far more efficiently.
 After igniting with an electronic push-button, the temperature is controlled via an easy-to-use dial.
-The very accurate built-in thermometer identifies when your smoker is in the “Smoke Zone,” the ideal temperature for infusing that smoky flavor into your food.
-Sliding dampers help you learn how to control the airflow, while you can open the lower door to add water or wood chips without any heat loss.
+The very accurate built-in thermometer identifies when your smoker is in the “Smoke Zone,” the ideal temperature for infusing that smoky flavor into your food (some reviewers say this doesn't happen at low temperatures).
+Sliding dampers help you learn how to control the airflow, while you can open the lower of the two doors to add water or wood chips without any heat loss.
 With 784 square inches of cooking space, this beauty can smoke a whole rack of ribs with room to spare.